 Time moves too fast.

 Gina and Sal had four wonderful sons.
 Philip, the eldest died as a young man and Louis too young of cancer.
 Louis’ stepson, Michael, is their grandchild.
-The boys took great care of their parents and continue to care for Gina, now past ninety and a bit lost without Sal.
+Richard and Robert who live in NY always took great care of their parents and continue to care for Gina, now past ninety and a bit lost without Sal.

 Sal lived into his late eighties and when he died Jill, my youngest, had this done in his memory.